Ali-Key/-Calculator-Web-App-with-Bootstrap/README.md

 This is a simple calculator web app built using HTML, CSS (with Bootstrap), and JavaScript.
 The calculator allows users to perform basic arithmetic calculations with additional features such as clearing, backspacing, handling brackets, and percentage calculations.

+## Demo

+You can access the Simple Calculator Web App by clicking on the following link: [Simple Calculator Web App](https://simplecalculatorwebapplication.netlify.app/)

 ## Code Structure

 The code is structured as follows: